 There are restrictions on transfers of international data.
 The only transfer of our own data outside the EU is for the purpose of communicating to our marketing lists via the use of MailChimp, a US-based operation.
 MailChimp is certified as compliant with current cross-border transfer regulation, including the EU-U.S. Privacy Shield Framework.
 Although other agencies may be used on occasion in the submission of our communications, no personal data is otherwise passed outside the UK.
 We do not transfer any of our personnel or HR data outside the EU.
 We do not transfer any of the data we process on behalf of our clients outside the EU with the two specific exceptions that: (a) if our client is based outside the EU there will be an exchange of data with them when we submit to them tracking and other communications, (b) if our client designates courier despatch to a location outside the EU, a transfer of some personal data may be required to the recipient country, specific only to details relating to that despatch.

 A Data Protection Impact Assessment will be conducted before approval of any new procedure relating to the clouds or servers (or virtual servers) used to store or process data.

 James Rhodes, Data Protection Officer, [email protected]

-Parcelhub Limited, Unit 6, Colwick Quays Business Park, Nottingham, NG4 2JY, United Kingdom
+Parcelhub Limited/Mail Workshop Limited, Unit 6, Road No.2, Colwick Quays Business Park, Nottingham, NG4 2JY, United Kingdom